goodbuddyo/sumner20190529/README.md

 6 - Add a class to the media-box &lt;H2> tags to make them stand out more &lt;h2 class="text21">5 Easy Steps&lt;/h2>

- 7 - Since the added width of the bottom two media-boxes makes the &lt;p> text look odd, increase the left and right padding of the media boxes - add a media-box-2col class to those two boxes
- &lt;div class="media-box-content media-box-2col">
+ 7 - Since 2 col media-boxes needs some different styling than the 3 col media boxes,

- and add a new style to main.css (or in a local &lt;style> tag until this gets approved for main.css)
+  add a new style to main.css (or in a local &lt;style> tag until this gets approved for main.css)

-  .media-box-content.media-box-2col {
-    padding: 20px 22px 12px 22px;
-  }

-8 -  In the media query for mobile, make the padding for these bottom two media-boxes match the padding of the other 3,

-  /* Smaller than mobile */
-  @media (max-width: 550px) {
-    .mobile-center {text-align:center;}

-    .media-box-content.media-box-2col {
-      padding: 20px 12px 12px 12px;
-    }
-  }
 --------------------------